eigenlucy/eigenlucy.github.io/_projects/wasp.md

 layout: page
 title: WASP, Wearable AI Synthesis Platform
 description: BLE 5.2 module for wearable conversation transcription and analysis
-img: assets/img/Gallery/waspmelted.jpg
+img: assets/img/Gallery/wasppcbtop.png
 importance: 1
 category: electrical engineering
 related_publications: false
 ---
 WASP is a wearable AI assistant platform designed to enable transcription and analysis of your conversations, environments, and activities.
-It is a tiny, low-power BLE 5.2 device that can be worn as a bracelet or necklace.
-The integrated MEMS sensor captures audio data, and the integrated IMU+audio accelerometer can collect information on the wears motion, activity level, respiration rate, etc. This data is streamed to a phone/laptop (for now) and uploaded to the users chosen analysis platform.
+It consists of a tiny, low-power BLE 5.2 device which can be worn as a bracelet or necklace.
+The sensor array can collect audio data, detect gestures, count steps, track absolute orientation, monitor activity level, and measure heart+respiration rate.
+This data is streamed to a phone or other device over BLE and processed by the users chosen analysis platform.
 WASP is fully open source/copyleft.
 Designed with KiCAD and Atopile.
-Watch the <a href="https://github.com/eigenlucy/wasp">Github repo</a> for updates
+Watch the <a href="https://github.com/eigenlucy/wasp">Github repo</a> for updates.
+PCBA files and programming guides will be posted Soon.

 Features:
 <ul>